NCAA Season 98

-NCAA Season 98 is the 2022–23 athletic year of the National Collegiate Athletic Association in the Philippines.
-It is hosted by Emilio Aguinaldo College and was opened on September 10, 2022.
+NCAA Season 98 was the 2022–23 athletic year of the National Collegiate Athletic Association (NCAA) in the Philippines.
+It was hosted by Emilio Aguinaldo College and was opened on September 10, 2022.

 Background

 At the closing proceedings of NCAA Season 97, the then-Season Policy Board President from De La Salle–College of Saint Benilde turned over the NCAA Flag to the next host.
-Season 98 opened at the Smart Araneta Coliseum on September 10, with the rest of the elimination round once again returning at Filoil EcoOil Centre.
+Season 98 opened at the Smart Araneta Coliseum on September 10, with the rest of the elimination round of the seniors' basketball tournament once again returning at Filoil EcoOil Centre.

-After two seasons, events such as men's and women's volleyball, track and field, swimming, and beach volleyball events will return at the senior's division.
-For juniors, the competition will be composed of online taekwondo, online chess, and boys' basketball.
+After two seasons, events such as men's and women's volleyball, track and field, swimming, and beach volleyball events returned at the senior's division.
+For juniors, the competition was composed of online taekwondo, online chess, and boys' basketball.

 Basketball

-The seniors' basketball tournament is scheduled to begin on September 10.
-A juniors' tournament, the first since 2019, is expected to be held.
+The seniors' basketball tournament began on September 10, 2022.
+The juniors' tournament, the first since 2019, started on February 1, 2023.